stakater/stakater-docs/docs/content/sre/tenant-operator/features.md

 ## Cross Namespace Resource Distribution

 Tenant-Operator supports cloning of secrets and configmaps from one namespace to another namespace based on label selectors.
-It uses templates to enable users to provide reference to secrets and configmaps and uses a template group instance to distribute those secrets and namespaces in matching namespaces.
+It uses templates to enable users to provide reference to secrets and configmaps.
+It uses a template group instance to distribute those secrets and namespaces in matching namespaces, even if namespaces belong to different tenants.
+If template instance is used then the resources will only be mapped if namespaces belong to same tenant.

 ## Self-Service